 If you take medical leave at any time in your career, you may be required to undergo a new DOT physical.
 This depends on the reason for your medical leave, significantly if it impairs your ability to work safely.

 For the entire physical to run smoothly, you must arrive prepared.

 Remember to bring all necessary medical paperwork, a list of current medications, your driver’s license, and your doctor’s name and address.
 Here are six tips to help you ready yourself:

 1. Lower Your Caffeine Intake 24-Hours Beforehand

 If you suffer from hypertension, lowering your caffeine intake is a good idea.
 This includes coffee, energy drinks, and soda.
 Caffeine increases blood pressure levels, which could affect the outcome of your physical.

 2. Lower Your Salt Intake a Week Beforehand

 Salt also plays a significant role in affecting your blood pressure levels.
 It can also have a negative effect on your cholesterol.
-Make an effort to lower your salt consumption for a week leading up to your DOT exam.
+Make an effort to lower your salt consumption for a week before your DOT exam.

 3. Arrive Extra Prepared for the Exam

 Aside from your list of medications, paperwork, and eyeglasses, arrive at your exam with a full bladder.
 This will help with a strong and clear urine sample.
 Allow yourself time to fill out paperwork clearly, don’t rush.
 Make sure you take all your necessary medications before the DOT physical.